A collaboration of functionality and style

 We suggest choosing a roller blind fabric that is a tonal-match or neutral colour when placing them behind a sheer curtain.
 Considering the sheer is at the front and is the star in the "good-looks department", you don’t want to detract from that by installing a roller behind it that is in total contrast or distracts you from its beauty.
 Choosing a neutral blind fabric that blends with your walls or with the curtain itself will give you a stunning result.
 When it comes to the sheer curtain fabric - our Bali and Mystique ranges have some gorgeous colours to choose from and their linen appearance works with many different decorative styles looks amazing in any interior.

-Blockout and light-filter roller blinds are normally open during the day and closed at night, whereas the sheer curtain is normally closed all the time.
+Blockout and light-filter roller blinds are normally open during the day and closed at night.
+Blockout curtains are the same, whereas a sheer curtain is normally closed all the time.
 So the ability to easily open the rollers is of vital importance.
 Will you be happy reaching behind the curtain to operate your chain-drive blind?
 Or do you want to upgrade to luxury by opting for our motorised rollers?
 Imagine laying in bed or on the couch, and with a simple “Hey Siri, open the blinds”, up go the your rollers!
 Hmmm, very enticing isn’t it?

 So all in all - there a few things to keep in mind when selecting the right combination for your windows.
 The choices you make can make or break a room, so making sure you consider all aspects carefully is essential to achieving a great result, and one you’ll be super proud of for years to come.